eleda77/eleda77.github.io/docs/vocab_list.md

 **chez** - at the home of (used in imitation of French, often humorously)

 **chiaroscuro** - an effect of contrasted light and shadow created by light falling unevenly or from a particular direction on something

+**chine** - a backbone, especially that of an animal as it appears in a cut of meat; a mountain ridge or arête

+**chirurgeon** - archaic way of saying surgeon

 **chitinous** - having the quality of a tough, semitransparent substance that is main component of exoskeletons of arthropods (crustaceans)